optionsx/chatgptisdown/README.md

 This is for educational purposes only.
 I am not responsible for any misuse of this package.
 I am not affiliated with chatgpt in any way.
 This package is not meant to be used for malicious purposes.
-This package is not meant to be used for bypassing any security measures.
 ```